FAQs

 - The United Kingdom first set out a detailed strategy for fusion in 2021 and updated its strategy in 2023.
 The document is based on a two-pronged approach: building a prototype fusion power plant in the UK that delivers net energy (STEP), and building up a world-leading fusion industry that supports different fusion technologies.

-- Recent publications make it clear that the governments of China (and also here), Europe (and also here), Germany (and also here), India, Japan (and also here and here), Korea, and Russia are also actively pursuing long-term strategies for investment in fusion research.
+- Recent publications make it clear that the governments of China (and also here), Europe (and also here), Germany (and also here), India, Japan (and also here and here), Korea (and here), and Russia are also actively pursuing long-term strategies for investment in fusion research.
 In early 2024, China announced the launch of a fusion consortium, Fusion Energy Inc, that aims to build an industrial prototype fusion reactor.
 In April 2024, Japan and the United States signed a partnership agreement to accelerate fusion energy demonstration and commercialization.

 - Activity in the private sector is also accelerating, with at least 43 private fusion initiatives operating now in 12 countries, benefitting from more than USD 7 billion in private investment.
 (See resources below.)